-COUNTY OF SACRAMENTO INVESTMENT POLICIES AND PRACTICES AND INVESTMENT POOL QUARTERLY REPORT
+COUNTY OF SACRAMENTO INVESTMENT POLICY AND INVESTMENT REPORT

 The following information has been furnished by the Director of Finance, County of Sacramento.
 It describes (i) the policies applicable to investment of District funds, including bond proceeds and tax levies, and funds of other agencies held by the Director of Finance and (ii) the composition, carrying amount, market value and other information relating to the investment pool.
-Further information may be obtained directly from the Director of Finance, 700 H. Street, Suite 1710, Sacramento, California 95814.
+Further information may be obtained directly from the Director of Finance, 700 H Street, Suite 1710, Sacramento, California 95814.
+Neither the District nor the Underwriter takes responsibility for the information herein.

-The Board of Supervisors (the "Board") of the County last adopted an investment policy (the "County Investment Policy") in December 2016.
+The Board of Supervisors (the "Board") of the County last adopted an investment policy (the "County Investment Policy") on December 4, 2018.
 State law requires the Board to approve any changes to the investment policy.